-Governments not only serve as regulators of equity crowdfunding markets but also often provide individuals with tax reductions when they invest in earlystage firms through equity crowdfunding platforms or other means.
-A key reason behind such tax shelter initiatives is that they might activate the significant amounts of savings that otherwise remain in savings accounts.
+Governments not only serve as regulators of equity crowdfunding markets but also often provide individuals with tax reductions when they invest in early-stage firms through equity crowdfunding platforms or other means.
+A key reason behind such tax shelter initiatives is that they might activate the significant amounts of savings that otherwise just remain on savings accounts.
 The money that is infused into the economy in this fashion may serve as a strong facilitator for entrepreneurship and economic growth.
 Thus, governments need research that informs them on whether the costs to support the development of the equity crowdfunding market are worthwhile, given the benefits it creates.
-The question of whether equity crowdfunding markets can create viable businesses, and how this market can be governed to create more successful businesses, is crucial from a policy perspective.
-If equity crowdfunding markets, however, mainly create "zombie firms" or "empty shells," this could not only imply the ineffectiveness of tax shelter initiatives but actually entail that governments are indirectly hampering the productivity of existing firms.
-Such insights will obviously also be crucial for entrepreneurs themselves as they search for the financial resources needed to start up and grow their firms.
+The question whether equity crowdfunding markets can create viable businesses and how this market can be governed to create more successful businesses is crucial from a policy perspective.
+If equity crowdfunding markets, however, mainly create firms 'zombie firms' or 'empty shells', this could not only imply the ineffectiveness of tax shelter initiative but actually entails that governments indirectly hamper the productivity of existing firms.
+Such insights will obviously also be crucial for entrepreneurs themselves as they search for the financial resources needed to startup and grow their firms.

-5 Boards might not even be present in ECF firms, and even when they are it remains challenging for (crowd) representatives on the board to represent a heterogeneous group of investors with different backgrounds, interests, and time horizons.
+6 Boards might not even be present in ECF firms and even when they are it remains challenging for (crowd) representatives on the board to represent a heterogeneous group of investors with different backgrounds, interests, and time horizons.